-The walls that surround these shelves are hung with sevently or so framed artifacts.
-These are wildly diverse in seze and medium, from a huge red wax crayon rubbing of a "Monument to Cooperation" (the original of which is located outside a housing settae, rorund the corner from Dexter Sinister) to a double portrait of Benjamin Franklin (the classic etching of a smay Postmaster General next to a photo taken of four people checking for evidence of forgery in a giant blow-up of the same portrait an a fake US\$100 bill, otherwise known as a North Karean "Superdallar").
+The walls that surround these shelves are hung with seventy or so framed artifacts.
+These are wildly diverse in size and medium, from a huge red wax crayon rubbing of a "Monument to Cooperation" (the original of which is located outside a housing estate, around the corner from Dexter Sinister) to a double portrait of Benjamin Franklin (the classic etching of a smug Postmaster General next to a photo taken of four people checking for evidence of forgery in a giant blow-up of the same portrait on a fake US\$100 bill, otherwise known as a North Korean "Superdollar").
 Other objects include paintings, lithographs, record covers, faxes, acid blotter artwork, and a ouija board.
-At some point, each of these items appeared, sometide are printing that the superse of the state of the superse of the su by British polymath Paul Ellman while a professor in design at Yale University in the early 2010s.
-It willizes a version of the Bouhausier's modular geometrical typeface to render A-Z, 0-9, a "yes" and a "no," loser-cut from a square of the same hardboard Albers used in his famous color paintings.
-New Bulletins published from The Serving Library suggest new anecdrally-loaded objects to be sought, acquired, framed, and added to the wall.
+At some point, each of these items appeared, scanned or photographed, as an illustration in an issue of Dat Dat Dat or the Bulletins, typically accompanying or triggering a piece of writing.
+As such, each one has an elaborate backstory.
+The ouija board, for example, was made by British polymath Paul Elliman while a professor in design at Yale University in the early 2005.
+It utilizes a version of the Bauhausleir s modular geometrical typeface to render A-Z, 0-9, a "yes" and a "no," laser-cut from a square of the same hardboard Albers used in his farows color pointings.
+New Bulletins published from The Serving Library suggest new anecdotally-loaded objects to be sought, acquired, framed, and added to the wall.